 - Replace older analogue screening equipment with digital technology which will require a change in working practices

 - Recruit and retain sufficient, suitably trained staff for the service in the future

 - Continue to meet the new cancer waiting times targets of 62 days from referral to treatment.

-A number of recommendations have been made for future service delivery; with the intention of putting women at the heart of planning, and ensuring that the programme offers flexibility around screening appointments, whilst making optimal use of mammography assets.
-The final report of the review group remains embargoed until it has been approved by the Cabinet Secretary.
+A number of recommendations were made for future service delivery; with the intention of putting women at the heart of planning, and ensuring that the programme offers flexibility around screening appointments, whilst making optimal use of mammography assets.

 Further information regarding the review can be found on the Breast Screening Review web page.

 In October 2012, as part of the Detect Cancer Early initiative, the Cabinet Secretary announced funding to transform the programme from its current analogue equipment to digital mammography.
 Roll out is now taking place in Scotland and is planned to conclude in 2015.